HugoFernandes2343/LAPR4_2017-2018/docs/README.md

 - **Core04.2 - Advanced Chart Wizard**

 	The previous bar chart can now be configured to display bars side by side or stacked.
 The application should also support a new type of charts: pie charts.
 The wizard should now give the user the possibility to select the type of chart.
-The charts can now be produced using data that is in a different worksheet of the workbook.
+The charts can now be produced using data that is in a different spreadsheet of the workbook.
 The application should now include a window (or page, or section in a page) that displays the list of existing charts and that can be used to enable/disable the display of each chart as well as give access to the chart wizard so that it is possible to change the existing charts.
 It should also be possible the delete existing charts using this window.

 - **Core04.3 - Dynamic Charts**